telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

 ## Using our new control

 Open the designer for Form1 and layout your form by dragging two instances of our DragAndDropRadGrid control (name them leftGrid and rightGrid respectively).
 Then drag three RadButton instances and name them btnUnbound, btnBoundObjects, and btnBoundDataSet.
 Visually layout the form and label your form elements in the designer as follows:![gridview-rows-drag-and-drop 004](images/gridview-rows-drag-and-drop004.png)

-Initialize some settings of the grids in the default constructor of the form as follows, we’ll also add a method to reset the grids:#_[C#] _
+Initialize some settings of the grids in the default constructor of the form as follows, we’ll also add a method to reset the grids:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGridForm1.cs region=Form1}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGridForm1.vb region=Form1}}